input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 maintenance costs, and greatly improves the backends in GHC in general.
-By implementing support for a JS backend in GHC, we also improve GHC's support for cross-compilation (and testing cross-compilers), which is directly applicable to the WASM, iOS, and Android backends in GHC.
+By implementing support for a JS backend in GHC, we also improve GHC's support for cross-compilation (and testing cross-compilers), which is directly applicable to the WebAssembly, iOS, and Android backends in GHC.

 ## Is GHCJS dead?